 L. Teri Spradlin-Dahn, Attorney at Law, LEED AP; Former-Chapter President Women’s Bar Association of Maryland

-Susan has guided and mentored women throughout her career and writing the Best Friends at the Bar book series is one way she has chosen to give back to her profession.
-Whether she presents lessons learned through public speaking, consulting, career counseling, or in her groundbreaking book, Susan continually strives to improve retention rates for women attorneys.
+Susan has guided and mentored young lawyers throughout her career as a way of giving back to her profession.
+Whether she presents lessons learned through public speaking, consulting, career counseling, or in her groundbreaking books, Susan continually strives to improve conditions and retention rates for all young attorneys.

-Whether you are looking for a vibrant speaker for your college, law school, professional organization, or law firm Women’s Initiative or retreat, you can demonstrate support for young women by inviting Susan to speak about successful career planning, realities of the legal profession, cutting edge solutions to help retain valuable talent, effective leadership for young lawyers, and the soft skills that they will need to succeed in the profession.
+Whether you are looking for a vibrant speaker for your college, law school, professional organization, or law firm Women’s Initiative or retreat, you can demonstrate support for young lawyers by inviting Susan to speak about successful career planning, realities of the legal profession, cutting edge solutions to help retain valuable talent, effective leadership for young lawyers, and the soft skills that they will need to succeed in the profession.
 Her programs will appeal to all young lawyers and law students, and to program leaders and managers at law firms.

 Law Career Counseling

-Law school educators and career counselors working with women students find that Susan’s message contains just the right balance of emphasis on education and planning, caution, and empowerment.
-If young women don’t recognize and prepare for the challenges that await them in their careers, they will not thrive and many will abandon their practice.
-Working in a male-dominated profession is a reality for many women, having mentors who share their experience and insight can make all the difference between success and failure.
+Law school educators and career counselors find that Susan’s messages contain just the right balance of emphasis on education and planning, caution, and empowerment.
+If young lawyers don’t recognize and prepare for the challenges that await them in their careers, they will not thrive and many will abandon practice.
+Having a time-tested mentor, who shares their experience and insight, can make all the difference between success and failure.
 Best Friends at the Bar is a great place for young lawyers to start the journey toward successful firms and more balanced law firms.